 I love the fact that he hits it right on the nose when it comes to what makes content work.
 You have to admit this guy knows about stories and what works.

-So to summarize things here it’s quite simple.
+So to summarize things here, it’s quite simple.
 Be honest, organized, don’t cheat and write good original stuff, use visuals, and use social media.
 Easy eh?
 Have fun!

 Moz.
 Search Engine Ranking Factors is a great resource and one I use often.

 Note: There are hundreds of sites with advice and “guidelines” and “suggestions” listed, even on Google, but beware!
 Not all of the so-called expert sites will guide you in the right direction.
 Stick with the top well-known sites.
-I have a list of resources in my sidebar if you’re interested.